cosc2336-ds-alg/assg00/README.md

 until you have successfully completed the current one.
 You will be required to, at a minimum, push 1 commit for each defined task of the assignment to your GitHub classroom repository.

 You can certainly make more commits, and are most likely to need to do so as you will inevitably make some mistakes and push incomplete work or work with problems.
 This is fine, and actually normal and expected for people doing actual work on projects using a source code revision control system like git.
-But at a minimum, you must make at least 1 commit for each task, and that commit must implement the task fully and pass the tests for that task.
+But at a minimum, you must make at least 1 commit for each task, and that commit must implement the task and pass the tests for that task before moving on to the next one.

 **NOTE**: All assignments for this class, when you accept them from GitHub classroom, will create a `Feedback` pull request for you.
 This